Local Authorities

 Certification and testing

-• Safe for a 10t load tested to BS EN 1433:2002 (British Standard for drainage channels for vehicular and pedestrian areas) in ISO 17025 UKAS accredited laboratory.
+Safe for a 12.5t load (Class B125) tested to BS EN 1433:2002 in ISO 17025 UKAS accredited laboratory.
 This is greater than the 6t load limit per wheel allowed for articulated lorries in the UK.
 Certificate available on request.

 6063 T6 aluminium alloy compliant with BS EN 124-3:2015 (British Standard for gully tops and manhole tops) without need for additional corrosion protection.